securefederatedai/openfl/docs/source/openfl/plugins.rst

 Framework Adapter
 ######################

-Framework Adapter plugins enable |productName| support for Deep Learning frameworks usage in FL experiments.
+The Framework Adapter plugin enables |productName| support for Deep Learning frameworks usage in FL experiments.
 It is a **required** plugin for the frontend API component and Envoy.
 All the framework-specific operations on model weights are isolated in this plugin so |productName| can be framework-agnostic.